 |Trailing Basis||Referring to a recently completed time period.
 For example, trailing 18-month earnings refers to a company's earnings over the 18 months ending on the last day of the most recent month|

-- For up-to-date and expertly curated market analysis, check out this fact report on United States Commercial and Industrial Loans from Trading Economics.
+- First, check out this fact report on United States Commercial and Industrial Loans from Trading Economics for up-to-date and expertly curated market analysis.

 - Additionally, you can also use this 2018 Market Report for C&I Strategy by Paynet, a leading provider of small business credit data and analysis.

-- FRED Economic Data publishes economic research from the Federal Reserve Bank, including statistics on Commercial and Industrial Loans.
+- FRED Economic Data also publishes economic research from the Federal Reserve Bank, including statistics on Commercial and Industrial Loans.

-- Every year the Conference of State Bank Supervisors (CSBS) publishes a spotlight report on C&I Lending.
+- Every year the Conference of State Bank Supervisors (CSBS) also publishes a spotlight report on C&I Lending.
 For example, check out the 2017 Spotlight – Recent Trends in Commercial & Industrial Lending.

 - Finally, you may also find this Commercial Mortgage Calculator useful.